This document grew out of a student’s question. The student inquired as follows:

 –> Christianity, Platonism, and the Tarot of Marseille (Download PDF)

-NOTE: The PDF file is designed to be printed as a booklet (i.e. to be printed on both sides, flipped on the short edge, and folded & stapled in the middle).
-It should print very nicely in “draft” mode if you wish to save on ink.
+NOTE: The PDF file is designed to be printed as a booklet (i.e. to be printed on both sides, folded, and stapled in the middle).